Archimede Morleo

-Archimede Morleo ([arkiˈmeːde morˈleːo]; born 26 September 1983) is an Italian footballer who plays for Eccellenza Apulia club Casarano.
+Archimede Morleo ([arkiˈmeːde morˈleːo]; born 26 September 1983) is a former Italian footballer who last played for Eccellenza Apulia club Casarano.

 Biography

 Lega Pro clubs

 Born in Mesagne, Apulia, Morleo started his career at Apulian team Lecce.
 In the 2002–03 season, he was loaned to Serie C1 club Carrarese.
 Morleo then spent the 2003–04 Serie C1 season with Sora, and the club bought him on co-ownership deal at the end of season.
 Sora went bankrupt after the end of the 2004–05 Serie C1 season.
 Morleo then moved to Cisco Roma of Serie C2.

 In 2006, he left for fellow Serie C2 side Catanzaro.
 In August 2007, he was signed by Serie A side Udinese from Cisco Roma but sold him back to Catanzaro in another co-ownership deal.
 He missed the first few months of the 2007–08 Serie C2 season due to injury and only played 14 times in Serie C2.